amireh/happypack/README.md

 Enable this to log status messages from HappyPack to STDOUT like start-up banner, cache status, etc..

-**NOTE**: if you also want diagnostic messages to be printed, set `VERBOSE=1` as an environment variable when running webpack.
-Set `DEBUG=1` for debug messages but be warned that it will litter your screen.

 Defaults to: `true`

+### `debug: Boolean`

+Enable this to log diagnostic messages from HappyPack to STDOUT.
+Useful for troubleshooting.

+Defaults to: `false`

 ## How it works